 Tacye Clarke (Lead Teacher, Humanities)

-Tacye Clarke has been a part of the Lorien Wood community since its first year, and five of her children have attended the school.
+Tacye Clarke has been a part of the Lorien Wood community since its first year, and all seven of her children have attended the school.
 She joined the Lorien Wood Board in 2005, serving as Chair from 2007 until 2011.
 She developed the Form Four Humanities curriculum and served as a teacher mentor before joining the faculty in 2012.
 Tacye holds an M.A. in English from the College of William and Mary and a B.A. in English with a history minor from Wheaton College.
 Tacye taught writing and literature at Thomas Nelson Community College in Newport News, VA, and English (grades 7-12) at the Yeshiva of Greater Washington in Silver Spring, MD.

 Kathryn Foley (Science)

 Kathryn Foley joined the Lorien Wood faculty as the Form Four Science teacher in 2015.
 She has a B.Ed. in Teaching English as a Second Language from Concordia University in Montreal and a M.A. and Ph.D. in Education (Curriculum) from The University of Toronto.

 She has taught for the past 30 years in various settings from elementary school and graduate college courses.
 For 13 years, she also homeschooled her children and ran a science club for a local homeschool group where she discovered her passion for experiential science teaching.
 Kathryn loves the outdoors, especially wilderness canoeing and hiking, travel, art and history.
 She is committed to youth ministry and pro-life work.
 Her youngest child graduated from Lorien Wood in 2015.

 Laura Grizzard (Pre-Algebra, Algebra)